pr401n/real-time-fer-system/README.md

 # 😃 Facial Emotion Detection via Webcam

-A real-time multi-face emotion detection system using live webcam footage.
+A real-time multi-face emotion detection system using live webcam footage and a streamlit UI.
 This project uses a custom-trained deep learning model to recognize facial expressions of multiple people simultaneously.

 ---